-They could get awfully cold during a January wedding.
+They could get awfully cold during a January marriage ceremony.

 But the smock wedding had its advantages.
 According to a custom that started in England, a groom possessed everything a bride owned — including her debts.
-Most likely, if she were a widow, she possessed her late husband’s debts.
+Most likely, if she were a widow, she possessed her late husband’s financial obligations.

 So a groom could avoid paying his betrothed’s debts by marrying her while she wore either her smock (a thin undergarment) or her birthday suit.

 In 1917, Elmer W. Sawyer of the Maine Bar Association called the smock wedding, ‘a public declaration and warning to her creditors that she took no property to her husband which would render him responsible for her debts.’

 “It is not known how effective smock weddings were in the face of a creditor,” historian Stephen Parker noted drily.

 A Maine Smock Wedding

 Historian Alice Morse Earle called the smock wedding ‘a vulgar error,’ and reported that it spread from Maine to Rhode Island.

 In 1724, the Town of Westerly, R.I., recorded several smock weddings.
 And in 1767, John Gatchell and Sarah Cloutman married in a smock wedding in Lincoln County, Maine.

 Some Mainers also believed if the bride was married “in her shift on the king’s highway,” a creditor could follow her no farther in pursuit of his debt, according to Earle in Customs and Fashions in Old New England.